Scaling Mixed-Integer Programming for Certification of Neural Network Controllers Using Bounds Tightening: Case study

 with constraints from \cite{chen_approximating_2018} given by

 The state and control cost matrices are given by $Q=I^{4\times 4}$ and $R=I^{2 \times 2}$.
 The terminal cost matrix $P$ is taken to be the solution of the discrete-time Riccati equation \cite{fink_implementation_2021}.
-To ensure recursive feasibility, the input domain for the MPC problem is restricted to the maximum control invariant set computed using MPT3 \cite{herceg_multi-parametric_2013}.
+To ensure recursive feasibility, the input domain for the MPC problem is restricted to the maximum control-invariant set computed using MPT3 \cite{herceg_multi-parametric_2013}.
 This maximum invariant set is further used as $\mathcal{X}_{\text{in}}$ for both the worst case error and reachability analysis problems.
-Two simple feedforward NN controller architectures are considered: a `deep' 6 layer network with 10 neurons per layer and a `wide' network with one layer of 60 neurons.
+Two simple feedforward NN controllers are considered: a `deep' six-layer network with 10 neurons per layer and a `wide' network with one layer of 60 neurons.
 Each network was trained using $n_{\text{train}} = 30000$ samples generated from the true MPC controller with a horizon of $N = 9$.
+Intermediate bounds are first computed using a variety of methods: IBP, ($\alpha$-)CROWN, LP-OBBT, MIP-OBBT, and layer-wise OBBT.
+These bounds are then used to formulate certification problems, and we investigate the resulting solve times for each formulation (within a lime limit of 3600s).
 All experiments are run on a server equipped with AMD EPYC 7742 CPUs (2.25 GHz) with a maximum of 32 threads and solved using Gurobi 10 \cite{gurobi_optimization_llc_gurobi_2023}.

-A time limit of 3600s was used for each problem.
+The computations for IBP and ($\alpha$-)CROWN are carried out using the auto-LiRPA library \cite{xu2020automatic}.
+While ($\alpha$-)CROWN typically benefits from GPU acceleration, the performance difference for NNs of this size is minimal and, in some cases, can be hindered by memory overheads. $\alpha$-CROWN is executed for a fixed 20 iterations.
+LP-OBBT, MIP-OBBT, and Layer-wise OBBT are computed using a custom implementation (\url{www.github.com/psosnin/Bounds-Tightening-for-Neural-Network-Control}).